Diophantine

 Unlike diophantine(), factoring of eq is not attempted.
 Uses classify_diop() to determine the type of the equation and calls the appropriate solver function.

 Use of diophantine() is recommended over other helper functions. diop_solve() can return either a set or a tuple depending on the nature of the equation.
+All non-trivial solutions are returned: assumptions on symbols are ignored.

 Usage